-If cost share is proposed that cost share will apply to the project as a whole (including work performed by members of the Project Team other than the Recipient) and the Applicant is ultimately and legally responsible for providing the entire amount of cost share required, if an award is made, even if the cost share is being provided by a Subrecipient(s).
+Although the cost share requirement applies to the project as a whole (including work performed by members of the Project Team other than the Recipient), the Applicant is ultimately and legally responsible for providing the entire amount of cost share required, if an award is made, even if the cost share is being provided by a Subrecipient(s).
 The Recipient's cost share obligation is expressed in the Assistance agreement as a static amount in U.S. dollars (cost share amount) and as a percentage of the Total Project Cost (cost share percentage).
 If the funding agreement is terminated prior to the end of the project period, the Recipient is required to contribute, as a minimum, the approved cost share percentage of total expenditures incurred through the date of termination.